ImmuneDynamics/Spectre/README.md

 Detailed installation instructions are available from [https://immunedynamics.github.io/spectre](https://immunedynamics.github.io/spectre).
 Spectre can be installed in R directly, or can be used via a pre-compiled Docker image.
 Brief instructions below.

+_**In v1.1 we have removed the package dependencies `rgeos` and `rgdal` as these are no longer available on CRAN.
+The package should install fine without these dependencies, but some spatial functions may not work properly.
+If required, one can download the archived packages, unzip them, and then placed them in the R library location.**_

 <br/>

 ### Option 1: Install Spectre in R